Tuition fees and student expectations are as high as ever.

 So, surely this means the student experience is the best it has ever been?

 The student experience encompasses the many different aspects of student life; academic and intellectual; social and emotional; and the growth of cultural, political, sporting and artistic interests.

-Why is it so important?
+Why is it so Important?

-Every year universities in the UK enrol over 2 million students, studying nearly 1,200 different subjects.
-Since the increase in tuition fees the demand for greater value for money has pushed the higher education sector to design better services for students
+Every year universities in the UK enroll over 2 million students, studying nearly 1,200 different subjects.
+Since the increase in tuition fees the demand for greater value for money has pushed the higher education sector to design better services for students.

 According to results from the National Student Survey, filled in by university students in 2020, there was a significant decline in student satisfaction and only 83% of 332,500 UK students said they were satisfied with the quality of their course.